 “I’ve been told there’s a good Kalosian restaurant not far from here, if you’d like to try it.”

 “Uh, yeah, that sounds great.”
 Red follows Giovanni through the lobby, then out into the street.
-Jenson is waiting at the door, and gives Red a look, to which he returns a shrug.
+Jensen is waiting at the door, and gives Red a look, to which he returns a shrug.
 “So do you just… not feel bad, if you fail to save something you care about?”

 “I can’t tell you how everyone balances the things they care about,” Giovanni says as Red’s head bodyguard starts to follow them.
 “Minds operate differently from one another, sometimes vastly so, and I would not want you to hear my answer as an insistence of how you should or must feel too.
 Agreed?”